Mermade/oas-kit/packages/swagger2openapi/README.md

 // if you omit the callback parameter, you will instead receive a Promise
 ```

-See the [boast command-line tool](./boast.js) for a fuller example of converting, validating and linting.
+See the [boast command-line tool](./boast.js) for a fuller CLI tool for converting, validating and linting.

 See here for complete [documentation](/docs/options.md) of the `options` object.